Crowd funding campaign for local man

 New Presenter and show

 Writer, musician, composer, nightclub host, curator, actor and adventurer, Richard Strange was born in London in 1951.
 Since his proto-punk rock band The Doctors of Madness (“The missing link between David Bowie and The Sex Pistols…” wrote The Guardian in May 2017) was first unleashed on an uncomprehending public in 1975 (the band was supported by the Sex Pistols, The Jam and Joy Division) he has been a Zelig-like figure whose presence has been felt in every corner of London's cultural life.
-Now comes his solo show An Accent Waiting To Happen, an evening of songs, stories, and downright scurrilous gossip from his 40 years in the arts and entertainment world.
+Now comes his solo show 'Dark Times Radio', an evening of songs, stories, and downright scurrilous gossip from his 40 years in the arts and entertainment world.

 Memorial Bench Presentation